 Here are the three things you must pay attention to in growing lavender.

-- Full sunlight is essential to grow a great smelling lavender plant.
+- Full sunlight is essential to growing a great smelling lavender plant.
 The more shade you give it – the softer and leggier the plant will be.
 Soft leggy plants do not have nearly the same perfume intensity as their sun-garden counterparts.

 - Feeding is pretty much optional.
 I generally try to give mine a shovel of compost in the spring but that’s about it.
 Like many herbs, the tougher you grow them, the more concentrated the essential oil in the leaves, and this is what we want.